JakubTabor/Regression/Regression_Project/README.md

 * I need to know which of my columns have the strongest correlation, so it will return me columns with more than 80%
 ![](https://github.com/JakubTabor/Regression/blob/main/Regression_Project/Images/correlation_function.png)
 ![](https://github.com/JakubTabor/Regression/blob/main/Regression_Project/Images/highy_corr_columns.png)
+# But i can see that the high correlated columns are a little piece of my dataframe